felixSchl/neodoc/README.md

 * A solid interface for use in **regular javascript**.
 Purescript should merely be an implementation detail.
 * **Solid test coverage**
+* Sensible compatibility with original docopt, except:
+    * No abbreviations: `--ver` does not match `--verbose`.
+[This has been called out as a mis-feature in the original implementation.](https://github.com/docopt/docopt/issues/104)
+    * Option aliases (flag and long option) will both yield values if only one was provided.

 ## Project status ##